Azure/Avere/docs/legacy/export-rules.md

 * The second point is for a junction called ``/disk1``, which points to an export ``/ifs/foo`` on the back-end filer named ``isilon``.
 * The third point is for a junction called ``/disk2``, which points to an export ``/vol/vol1`` on the back-end filer ``netapp``.

-For our export policies, we will create three:
+We will create three export policies:

 * **Default** - This rule allows read/write access to everyone.
 * **NetworkA** - This rule allows the network 10.0.0.0/24 read/write access and restricts everyone else.